Turkish Citizenship by Investment: The Ultimate Guide

 One of the most significant drawbacks of holding a Turkish passport is the mandatory military service.
 However, there are ways to avoid it, such as proving that you don’t actually reside in Turkey.

-Turkey is still a developing nation, which presents various challenges but there shouldn’t be significant cultural and socioeconomic implications for your lifestyle.
 In other words, if you don’t live in Turkey, you’re not going to be concerned about the quality of its roads or education.

-However, this consideration does become important when it starts affecting your investments.
-You want a stable government and political situation where you invest and Turkey is a little shaky in this regard.
-President Erdogan has ruled with an iron fist since he took control of the country’s presidency in 2014.
+You want a stable government and political situation for your investments and Turkey is somewhat uncertain in this regard.
+President Erdoğan has ruled with a strong hand since taking control of the country’s presidency in 2014.

 Since then, he’s managed to undermine human rights and limit his citizens’ freedoms.
 He’s inclined towards some authoritarian tendencies that have made him more of a foe than a friend for many global heads of state.